Bundesliga

 The Bundesliga was founded in 1962 in Dortmund and the first season started in 1963–64.
 The structure and organisation of the Bundesliga, along with Germany's other football leagues, have undergone frequent changes.
 The Bundesliga was founded by the Deutscher Fußball-Bund (English: German Football Association), but is now operated by the Deutsche Fußball Liga (English: German Football League).
+Fifty-eight clubs have competed in the Bundesliga since its founding.
+Bayern Munich has won 33 of 62 titles (with 60 appearances), including eleven consecutive seasons between 2013 and 2023.
+Other past champions include Borussia Dortmund, Hamburger SV, Werder Bremen,Bayer Leverkusen, Borussia Mönchengladbach, and VfB Stuttgart.